Physical Therapy Direct Admission: (Freshman-level of entry)

 Direct admission students should submit their application and admission materials for progression during fall semester of their junior year at Carroll if previously approved for 3+3 direct admission or in their senior year for approved 4+3 direct admission.

 The deadline for current Carroll direct admission students is in mid-December.
-All applicants must comply with all prerequisites and complete and submit the required admission credentials to the Graduate Admission Office by mid-December.
+All applicants must comply with all progression requirements and complete and submit the required admission credentials to the Graduate Admission Office by mid-December.

 How do I apply for progression into Phase I of the DPT Program?

 Below are step by step instructions as to how to applying for progression to Phase I of the professional phase.
-Please carefully read the Fall 2015 Professional Phase Admission Instructions, Requirements, and Supplemental Forms outlined in STEP 2 below.
+Please carefully read the Professional Phase Admission Instructions, Requirements, and Supplemental Forms (pdf download) outlined in STEP 2 below.

 STEP 3: Submit Official GRE Record to Carroll University (School Code 1101, Dept. Code 0619)